maylortaylor/pickupsports/README.md

         php artisan migrate:fresh --seed

     - this will run all migrations located in `database/migrations` folder && all seeds in `database/seeds` folder
+3. To run tests, go to your root folder and run the following:

+        vendor/bin/phpunit

 ## Helpful things